-- A. Bluefield State College (BSC), School of Nursing and Allied Health has a vital interest in maintaining safe and healthful conditions for its clients.
-Any student under the influence of any drug or alcohol during clinical/class may pose serious safety and health risks, not only to themselves but to all those who work with them and to the patients for whom they provide care. - B. The School of Nursing and Allied Health's policies will be consistent with existing state and federal laws and other applicable clinical education sites' policies and procedures. - C. The programs within the School of Nursing and Allied Health uphold the highest standards of the respective professions. - D. Students must remain free from the use of alcohol or any illegal drug while participating in the programs. - E. Bluefield State College maintains a student counseling center which provides help to students who seek assistance for alcohol and drug abuse problems.
+A. Bluefield State University (BSU), College of Health Sciences has a vital interest in maintaining safe and healthful conditions for its clients.
+Any student under the influence of any drug or alcohol during clinical/class may pose serious safety and health risks, not only to themselves but to all those who work with them and to the patients for whom they provide care.

+B. The College of Health Sciences' policies will be consistent with existing state and federal laws and other applicable clinical education sites' policies and procedures.

+C. The programs within the College of Health Sciences uphold the highest standards of the respective professions.

+D. Students must remain free from the use of alcohol, cannabis/cannabinoids (marijuana, THC, CBD) or any illegal drug while participating in the health science programs.

+E.Bluefield State maintains a student counseling center which provides help to students who seek assistance for alcohol and drug abuse problems.